Core Courses, starting with the Clean Energy Policy Course in August, are all organized into "modules." A module is a week's worth of course material.

 Each weekly module generally requires:

-- Watching up to one hour of recorded multimedia;
+- Watching one to two hours of recorded multimedia;

 - Spending two to three hours working, individually or in groups, on assignments and readings; and

 - Participating in a one-hour long virtual classroom.